-Inner SRTP endpoints provides cryptographic protection of data in transit.
+Inner SRTP endpoints provide cryptographic protection of data in transit.
 Within the MA solution infrastructure, SRTP endpoints are located between the Gray Firewall and the Inner Firewall.
-The Inner layer of SRTP encryption can also be terminated between two TLS EUDs (see Section 6.3).
-Registration, session setup (including authentication and key exchange), and session termination for the SRTP endpoints is performed utilizing SIP over TLS.
+The Inner layer of SRTP encryption can also be terminated between two TLS EUDs (see Section 6.2).
+Registration, session setup (including authentication and key exchange), and session termination for the SRTP endpoints is performed using ESC over TLS.